 Enroll in an online self-publishing course

 You can check out this list of best self-publishing courses.
 I highly recommend joining an online self-publishing course for achieving all your publishing goals.

 You will learn how to write and market your book your way and all of it within your control.
 You won’t have to give up anything or sign your book rights over to a publisher that will exploit your creativity.

-If you are uncertain as to whether you should spend money on a course or not, but you want to know the ins and outs of self-publishing, grab a $5 book and start here.
+If you are uncertain as to whether you should spend money on a course or not, but you want to know the ins and outs of self-publishing, grab Chandler’s book, Published. and start here.

 Meanwhile, the scammy publishers are on the phone right now with a future author that isn’t doing these things.